 Elderberries and Their Lookalikes

-Elderberries (Sambucus nigra) are another native species that grows throughout the United States.
+Elderberries (Sambucus nigra) are another native species that grow throughout the United States.
 They are commonly used to make a syrup to help treat colds and flu, but some pickers avoid them because there are a couple of dangerous lookalikes.
 However, if you know what to look for, it’s very easy to safely harvest the elderberries you need (but they can’t be eaten raw).

 When harvesting elderberries, always look for large, flat clusters of dark blue or purple berries.
 If you spot berries that look similar to a long cluster of grapes, you may be looking at pokeberries, which are mildly toxic.